Hypercub3/Bookmarklets/Highlighters/Light and Dark Modes Compatible Random Color Text Highlighter.md

 ```
 ## Old Version 1.0

-the problem with persistant highlighting seems to be fixable if I can add a space to the selected term if it does notennd in one and then restore selection without a space.
+the problem with persistant highlighting seems to be fixable if I can add a space to the selected term if it does not end in a space and then restore selection without a space.

 ### Bookmarklet Code (Minified)
 ```javascript